|

 the grape shot rattled.
 I want in no more battles. —Captain Alfred W. Bell, Company B, 39th North Carolina Infantry, after the Battle of Stones River

-The soldier experienced various traumatic stressors such as: witnessing death or dismemberment, handling dead bodies, traumatic loss
+The soldier experienced various traumatic stressors such as witnessing death or dismemberment, handling dead bodies, traumatic loss of

-of comrades, realizing imminent death, killing others and being helpless to prevent others' deaths.
-Rare soldiers' letters allow the reader the most detailed insight to their experiences.
-Intimate and personal: diseases, privation, wounds,
+comrades, realizing imminent death, and killing others and being helpless to prevent others' deaths.
+Rare soldiers' letters allow the reader the most detailed insight to their experiences, describing even intimate and personal experiences,

-Diseases and Napoleonic Linear Tactics, consequently, were the contributing factors for the high casualties during the American Civil War.
+and Napoleonic Tactics were the contributing factors for the high casualties during the American Civil War."

 It was common practice

-loved ones' best interest in mind.
-During battle, it was typical for father and son to advance into enemy shot
+the men who had actually been in combat.
+During battle it was therefore typical for father and son to advance directly into enemy shot

-and shell, and this was a contributing factor in the high death toll during the "fight."
+and shell, making it a leading factor in the high death toll during the fight.

-During the Aftermath, many suffered from the war's most terrible destruction and devastation.
+During the aftermath, or postwar, many suffered from the war's great destruction and devastation.
 Countless

-veterans were pervaded with diseases, wounds, destitution, and mental illnesses.
+veterans were riddled with diseases, wounds, destitution, and mental illnesses.
 Many soldiers recovering from wounds were referred to as having the Old Soldier's

 Disease, a term applied to soldiers addicted to pain killers.
 Hearing loss was common due to the horrendous

-Civil War, there was no shell shock, battle fatigue, or Post Traumatic Stress Disorder (PTSD) to help explain and
+there was no shell shock, battle fatigue, or Post Traumatic Stress Disorder (PTSD) to help explain and legitimize

 The veteran either had no home to return to or a disability prevented him from enjoying life's basic tasks and responsibilities.
 Union soldiers and veterans didn't

-receive the Department of Veterans Affairs' benefits and assistance, which fortunately was created
+receive the Department of Veterans Affairs' benefits and assistance, because it wasn't created until the

 Thousands of prostitutes